OPMism/myPython/README.md

-myPython
+__myPython__
 ========
-This Repository is used for uploading source code/programs created during python practise
+This Repository is used for uploading source code/programs created during python practice